Work (thermodynamics): Work associated with the stretching of liquid film

 where dA=2b dx is the change in the surface area of the film.
 The factor 2 is due to the fact that the film has two surfaces in contact with air.
 The force acting on the moveable wire as a result of surface tension effects is F = 2b σ, where σ is the surface tension force per unit length.

 Free energy and exergy

 The amount of useful work which may be extracted from a thermodynamic system is determined by the second law of thermodynamics.
-Under many practical situations this can be represented by the thermodynamic availability, or Exergy, function.
+Under many practical situations this can be represented by the thermodynamic availability, or exergy, function.
 Two important cases are: in thermodynamic systems where the temperature and volume are held constant, the measure of useful work attainable is the Helmholtz free energy function; and in systems where the temperature and pressure are held constant, the measure of useful work attainable is the Gibbs free energy.

+Useful work in electrochemical thermodynamic systems is electric in nature.

 Non-mechanical forms of work

 Non-mechanical work in thermodynamics is work caused by external force fields that a system is exposed to.
 The action of such forces can be initiated by events in the surroundings of the system, or by thermodynamic operations on the shielding walls of the system.

 The non-mechanical work of force fields can have either positive or negative sign, work being done by the system on the surroundings, or vice versa.
 Work done by force fields can be done indefinitely slowly, so as to approach the fictive reversible quasi-static ideal, in which entropy is not created in the system by the process.